Tave

 HoneyBook

 Invoicing is also available on all plans.
-Payment processing rates are 2.9% + $0.25 per card transaction and 1.5% per ACH transfer, with no cap on ACH fees.
-HoneyBook is available in the US and Canada only -- you need a US or Canadian bank account to receive payments.
+Payment processing rates are 2.9% + $0.25 per Visa/Mastercard transaction, 3.4% + $0.09 per Amex/Discover transaction, and 1.5% per ACH transfer (no cap on ACH fees).
+Instant deposits are available for an additional 1% fee.
+HoneyBook is available in the US and Canada only; you need a US or Canadian bank account to receive payments.
 Smart Files integrate invoicing directly into the proposal and contract flow, so clients can pay at the moment they sign.

 Verdict